CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/user-guide/spreadsheet-reports.md

 - exits `1` when validation errors are found
 - exits `2` for fatal setup errors

-The report file is a review artifact.
-The validator result still comes from the normal CLI output or `--json`.
+The report contains the row-level details.
+The overall result still comes from the CLI output or `--json`.

 :::note[Compact terminal output]